RudiVladusic/art-gallery/README.md

 # Art Gallery

-Working on through-the-history gallery of arts with the power of (https://metmuseum.github.io/)[The Metropolitan Museum of Art Collection API].
+Working on through-the-history gallery of arts with the power of [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).

 ## Tech used